 Unfortunately, with so many administrators registering on behalf of attendees, attendees cancelling, attendees switching registration with other individuals and session schedule changes, we’re unable to keep track of hundreds of session preferences.
 All sessions are open, and we encourage you to stop in our most popular speakers’ sessions in the main ballroom if others are full.

 Speaker proposals are now closed for the 2019 Forum.
 Keep an eye out for 2020!

 Hotel & Travel

 The 2019 Character.org National Forum will be held at the historic Washington Marriott Wardman Park.
+The special rate of $199/night available until the block is sold out or the cut-off date of October 2.
 Click here to book your hotel.

 Washington, DC offers direct flight connections via Ronald Reagan Washington National Airport and Dulles International Airport to many international destinations, so you shouldn’t have trouble getting to or from the Forum.

 All persons, including U.S. citizens, traveling by air between the United States and Canada, Mexico, Central and South America, the Caribbean, and Bermuda are required to present a valid passport, Air NEXUS card, or U.S. Coast Guard Merchant Mariner Document, or an Alien Registration Card, Form I-551, if applicable.
 International visitors who need a visa to travel to the US must apply for one at an American embassy or consulate.
 For more information visit travel.state.gov.

 You must complete customs and immigrations formalities at the first point of arrival in the U.S.

 The electricity used in Washington, DC is standard electricity, 110 volts.
 Appliances brought from Europe, Africa and most of Asia and Latin America will require a voltage converter.